CapitalData/Kiersten/_posts/2020-04-04-introduction.md

 ---
 layout: post
-title: Data Scientist
+title: Kiersten Henderson
 ---

-Kiersten Henderson joined Berkeley Data Science Group and our partner company Austin Capital Data Corp. as a Data Scientist in 2017.
+Kiersten Henderson joined Berkeley Data Science Group and our partner company Austin Capital Data Corp. as a Data Scientist in 2017 .
 She has over 15 years of expertise in Biomedical research.
 ----
 She received her PhD from Cornell Medical School in Genetics and Cell Biology.
 Kiersten did her Postdoctoral research on the cell biology of